 VARIANCE

-Permission granted to an applicant for development by the Planning Board or the Zoning Board of Adjustment, as the case may be, to depart from the literal requirements of the zoning provisions of this chapter.
+Permission granted to an applicant for development by the Planning Board, to depart from the literal requirements of the zoning provisions of this chapter.

 WATER-DEPENDENT

 Development that cannot physically function without direct access to the body of water along which it is proposed.
 Uses, or portions of uses, that can function on sites not adjacent to the water are not considered water-dependent, regardless of the economic advantages that may be gained from a waterfront location.
 The test for water-dependency shall assess both the need of the proposed use for access to the water and the capacity of the proposed water body to satisfy the requirements and absorb the impacts of the proposed use.
 A proposed use will not be considered water-dependent if either the use can function away from the water or if the water body proposed is unsuitable for the use.